theodorsteff/DemoQA_PySelenium_Framework/README.md

 **Dependency packages installed:** **_pytest_ and _selenium_** *(including their automatically installed dependencies)*
 **Credits:** *The demo page used is provided by SeleniumBase (https://seleniumbase.io/demo_page)*

-The project uses a virtual environment with the required packages already installed.
-This should not require any further installations on the client machine, as long as the virtual environment is being activated.
-However, in case there is an issue with using the virtual environment, or a local installation for the packages is preferred, please follow the *pip install* command structure, as showcased below.
+In order to install the required packages, please follow the *pip install* command structure, as showcased below.

 ### pytest
 `» pip install pytest`